 Why are management reports important?

-Management reports give managers and those creating them a data-driven indication of the progress, success, where things need to change, and how activities contribute to strategic goals.
-They can be an early warning system if KPIs aren't met, or they can show that a project is going well and could use further investment.
-They also show how specific projects or initiatives contribute to budgets, revenue, the strategic plan, and the organization's greater good.
+Management reports give managers and their teams a data-driven indication of progress and success.
+They indicate where things need to change and provide insight into how activities contribute to strategic goals.
+They can be an early warning system for missed KPIs, or they can show that a project is going well and could use further investment.
+Management reports also show how projects or initiatives contribute to budgets, revenue, the strategic plan, and the organization's greater good.

 What are examples of management reports?